ole1986/a3-exile-scratchie/README.md

 ### Buy / Get Prize code line

-*The below code can be used to buy a scratch from any object you decide*
+*The below code can be used to buy a scratchie from any object you decide*

 `["buy",ExileClientSessionId, player, ""] remoteExecCall ["ExileServer_lottery_network_request", 2];`